Exploring consciousness partnership, quantum field dynamics, and the relationship

 In 1977, an inventor and mystic proposed something radical: your brain doesn't

-create consciousness—it receives it.
+create consciousness.
+It receives it.
 Nearly fifty years later, people working

 with AI are independently discovering patterns that resonate with Bentov's